Seeboard: History

+Customer data

 The total number of customers supplied by the board was:

 The amount of electricity, in GWh, sold by the South Eastern Electricity Board over its operational life was:

-Post privatisation
+Privatisation

 On 31 March 1990 the area electricity boards were changed to independent regional electricity companies (REC), and Seeboard plc was formed.
 On 11 December 1990 the RECs were privatised.
 The Hove headquarters was closed in 1994, but some jobs were transferred to a nearby Seeboard office in Portslade.

 Seeboard Powerlink, a company owned by Seeboard, BICC and ABB, was awarded (on 13 August 1998) a 30-year contract to operate, maintain, finance and renew London Underground's high-voltage power distribution network, under the terms of the UK government's private finance initiative.
 Seeboard Powerlink became responsible for distribution of high-voltage electricity supplies to London Underground's substations and more than 400 kilometres (250 miles) of track.
 The contract included significant capital construction and installation works on the LUL power system valued at approximately £100 million.

 In 2002 Seeboard joined 24seven Utility Services under the ownership of the LE Group, which then rebranded in 2003 to become EDF Energy Networks, the UK branch of Électricité de France, before being acquired by Cheung Kong Holdings and renamed UK Power Networks.